How to Adapt a Recliner for Right Arm Surgery

 Power recliners are modern-day versions of traditional recliners that provide many additional features.
 But as the name suggests, they use electricity to operate.

 Every feature of a power recliner can be controlled using the buttons on the right side of the recliner.
 The buttons are the trigger point of contact for internal circuitry.
-To adapt a power chair:
+To adapt a power chair for right arm surgery you’ll need the following:

 Materials Required